astroumd/lmtoy/docs/unity.md

 ## Running on unity

 You cannot run the pipeline directly on Unity, as you can on the laptop.
 The *slurm* environment is used to submit scripts and coordinate when and where the script can run.
+However, to find data using **lmtinfo.py** is probably ok, e.g.

+     lmtinfo.py grep RSR 2014 I10565

+(note in this historic data the observing data was not properly encoded in the header and it will claim 1970)

 ## Benchmark